Extinction (video game)

-Extinction is an action game developed by Iron Galaxy and published by Maximum Games.
+Extinction is an action game developed by Iron Galaxy and published by Modus Games.
 The game was released for PlayStation 4, Windows, and Xbox One in 2018.
-It received a mixed critical reception.
+It received mixed reviews.

 Gameplay

 Extinction is an action game.
 It features similar gameplay to Shadow of the Colossus.
 It is also partly inspired by the anime series Attack on Titan.

 Development and release

 Extinction was developed by Iron Galaxy and published by Maximum Games.
 The game was announced in June 2017 and shown off behind closed doors to members of the press at E3 2017.
 Extinction was released for PlayStation 4, Windows, and Xbox One on April 10, 2018.

 Reception

 Extinction received "mixed or average" reviews from professional critic according to review aggregator Metacritic.

 The game won the award for "Original Score" at the 9th Hollywood Music in Media Awards.